ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 In our projects, we learned to utilize the Version Control System Git to collaborate with a team and share projects and code progress.
 One thing we’ll never forget is that if we push breaking changes to the master branch and break the build, we’ll have to buy "boterkoeken" for the unit!
-Last but not least, we were introduced to the wonderful world where clean code & microservices are the heroes that kick spaghetti code & monoliths in the butt.
+Last but not least, we were introduced to the wonderful world where clean code and microservices are the heroes that kick spaghetti code and monoliths in the butt.

+During the trajectory we also had a couple of "free" days during which we had to read the [Clean Code](https://www.amazon.de/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882){:target="_blank"} book and prepare ourselves for the [Oracle Certified Associate, Java SE 8 Programmer I exam](https://education.oracle.com/pls/web_prod-plq-dad/db_pages.getpage?page_id=5001&get_params=p_exam_id:1Z0-808){:target="_blank"}.

 # Memorable moments